-Lexus has ushered in the second-generation version of its NX crossover, which has gained a 302bhp plug-in hybrid option along with a bold new cabin design and evolved exterior styling.
+The second-generation version of the Lexus NX crossover has gained a 302bhp plug-in hybrid option along with a bold new cabin design and evolved exterior styling.

 The latest iteration of Lexus’s best-selling model in Europe arrives shortly after the brand’s announcement that it will ramp up its electrification efforts with 10 new hybrid, PHEV and pure-electric models by 2025.